didx-xyz/indy-ledger-graph/dgraph/README.md

 # Simple Example Project

-Simple project demonstrating the use of [pydgraph], the official python client for Dgraph.
+Simple project demonstrating the use of [pydgraph], the official python client for Dgraph for `Hyperledger Indy`.

 [pydgraph]:https://github.com/dgraph-io/pydgraph